joshuasoave/joshuasoave/README.md

 - Email: joshua.soave@gmail.com
 - Phone: (912)247-1984
 ### 😄 Pronouns:
-  He/Him
+ - He
+ - Him
-### :airplane: Fun fact:
+### :airplane: Fun facts:
-  I used to be a flight attendant and my favorite place I've visited was The Grand Canyon!
+ - I used to be a flight attendant
+ - My favorite place I've visited was The Grand Canyon!

 Take a look at my [portfolio](https://joshsoave.com/) to see some of the projects I've worked on.